gwarf/dotfiles/README.md

-# gwarf's dotfiles
+# Gwarf's dotfiles

 My somewhat messy and ever WIP **dotfiles** for GNU/Linux, FreeBSD and macOS.

-> Use at you own risk :)
+> Use at your own risk :)

 ## Chezmoi

 > Everything is managed using [chezmoi](https://www.chezmoi.io).

-Some files or configuration parts are only avaible for GNU/Linux, FreeBSD, or macOS.
+Some files or configuration parts are only available for GNU/Linux, FreeBSD, or macOS.

 OS packages are installed via a [packages.yaml](home/.chezmoidata/packages.yaml) and using [run_onchange_install-packages.sh](home/run_onchange_install-packages.sh.tmpl).

-### Initialising
+### Initializing

 ```shell
 # Initialising chezmoi repository